nextcloud/collectives/docs/content/usage/_index.md

   Drag & drop from page list into the editor also works.
 * Add templates for future subpages ("Show templates" -> "Add template for subpages")
 * Ask [the community](https://help.nextcloud.com/c/apps/collectives/174) for help in case of questions.

+## Searching Collectives

+Use the search input on top of the page list (top left) to filter your collecives by page titles.
+Use the Nextcloud unified search (top right) to search within the contents of Collectives.